Zlarin: Geographical position

 With an area of 8.19 km2, and 18.7 km of coastline, Zlarin is the third largest island of the Šibenik archipelago, south-west from Šibenik in middle Dalmatia.
 It is situated a bit more than 2 km away from the mainland.

 In the administrative and territorial partition of Croatia, Zlarin belongs to the Šibenik-Knin County, more precisely to the city of Šibenik.
 The island is connected to the mainland cities of Šibenik and Vodice by ferry, which runs about 8 times a day.

 History

+Stone age

 Zlarin’s rich history dates back to the Stone Age, testified by two stone axes typical of the period.

 People of the Stone Age, living on the edges of the fields in simple shelters, worked the land and domesticated animals.

+Bronze age and antiquity

 At the beginning of the Bronze Age, in the third millennia BC, their way of life was shattered by Nomads, Illyrians.
 They erected gračine – hillforts located at the top of the hills, used as means to control the cattle, but also as watchtowers in case of attacks from the sea.

 Because of limitations of the fields and pastures, the island had low population density in the period of Classical antiquity.
 Only with the dissemination of the olive tree and grapevine in the age of Romans, as well as with fishing and advancements in salt production, did the population grow.

 Most of the archeological findings in the area consist of graves from the period of Classical antiquity.
 These graves had fragments of amphorae that most often carried the manufacturer’s seal, which made it possible to determine the approximate age of a certain finding.
 A headstone from the Roman era, incorporated into the wall of the Drago castle, has also been found.

 As a result of a shipwreck off the east coast of Zlarin, in Platac bay, abundant remnants of the merchant ship (cargo ship) from the first century AD have been discovered.

-The end of Late Antiquity period is in these areas marked by the arrival of Pannonian Avars in Dalmatia at the beginning of the 7th century.
+The end of the Late Antiquity period is in these areas marked by the arrival of Pannonian Avars in Dalmatia at the beginning of the 7th century.
 What ensued were references to Croats.